Your checked baggage allowance is dependent on the fare category you purchase for your itinerary

 - The container must have a water pot and a food container accessible from outside.

-- A maximum of two adult animals of comparable size up to 14kg each, which are used to cohabitation, may be shipped in the same container.
-Animals over that weight must travel independently.
+- A maximum of two adult animals of comparable size, which are used to cohabitation, may be shipped in the same container.

 - Animals up to 6 months old from the same litter up to a max of 3, may be shipped in the same container.